Ketanovic/Scrumpdiddly/README.md

 ### Update GitLab CI/CD variables

-Copy the service URL for your CapRover service and then paste that into the value for the SAMPLE_SERVICE_API_HOST CI/CD variable in GitLab.
+Copy the service URL for your CapRover service and then paste that into the value for the REACT_APP_API_HOST CI/CD variable in GitLab.

 ### Deploy it